 A high degree of innovation and experimentation is crucial for developing sustainable solutions at the last mile.
 Many of the approaches described in this report explicitly apply a human-centered perspective: for instance, analytics tools have been developed in Zambia, Ethiopia, and elsewhere, with participation of warehouse staff and others involved in delivering to the last mile, and focused on their expressed needs.
-Others are specialized approaches for commodities requiring particular conditions for storage (for example, to ensure that the cold chain is maintained during the last-mile distribution of COVID-19 vaccines in Namibia or uterotonics in Mali and Liberia, which guarantees patients' access to quality commodities) or distribution adapted to a country's unique environment (in Mali, GHSC-PSM worked with the private sector and community health centers to develop a contraceptive distribution plan after a military coup).
+Others are specialized approaches for commodities requiring particular conditions for storage (for example, to ensure that the cold chain is maintained during the last-mile distribution of COVID-19 vaccines in Namibia or uterotonics in Mali and Liberia, which guarantees patients' access to quality commodities) or distribution adapted to a country's unique environment (in Mali, GHSC-PSM worked with the private sector and community health centers to develop a contraceptive distribution plan after the project was no longer able to directly partner with Mali's transition government for the storage and distribution of FP/RH commodities).